idugalic/beautiful-jekyll/_posts/2017-08-09-continuous-delivery-in-the-cloud.md

  - removing manual step ('approve') and practice Continuous Deployment instead of Continuous Delivery.
  - introduce new branch 'production', and filter 'production' job based on it.
 This way you can deploy to production by merging 'master' to 'production'.
- - filter 'production' job by git tags.
+ - [filter 'production' job by git tags](https://circleci.com/docs/2.0/workflows/#git-tag-job-execution).
 This way you can deploy to production by creating a new tag (and release) on your git repository.
+CircleCI treats tag and branch filters differently when deciding whether a job should run: for a branch push unaffected by any filters - CircleCI runs the job, for a tag push unaffected by any filters - CircleCI skips the job.

 ### Requirements